NickDris/pytest-rally/README.md

 ==================================================== 1 passed, 4 skipped in 40.22s =====================================================
 ```

-In the case the --track-filter contains a top-level track name e.g. elastic, or elastic/logs, all tests marked with this top-level e.g. elastic, elastic/logs, elastic/security will be executed.
+In the case the `--track-filter` contains a top-level track folder e.g. `elastic`, all tracks in that folder are included e.g. `elastic/logs`, `elastic/security` and `elastic/apm`.

-Note that in the case of multi-level marking (We mark both a test class and a test function within that class), the closest marker (e.g. marker to function) will take precedence over the farther marker (e.g. module) and will be matched against the --track-filter items.
+Note that in the case of multi-level marking (We mark both a test class and a test function within that class), the closest marker (e.g. marker to function) will take precedence over the farther marker (e.g. module) and will be matched against the `--track-filter` items.

 ## Build options